Romney sheep: Fleece characteristics

 Romneys produce a heavy fleece.
 A healthy mature ram can yield at shearing upwards of 10 kg per year, while flock averages in NZ for breeding ewes are typically above 5 kg.
-The increased fleece weight of a long-wooled sheep comes from the longer fiber length produced.
-A finer-wooled sheep (e.g. Merino, Rambouillet) actually has far more wool follicles than the long-wooled sheep, but each supports a slower-growing fiber that is, therefore, shorter at periodic shearing.
+The increased fleece weight of a long-wooled sheep comes from the longer fibre length produced.
+A finer-wooled sheep (e.g. Merino, Rambouillet) actually has far more wool follicles than the long-wooled sheep, but each supports a slower-growing fibre that is, therefore, shorter at periodic shearing.
 The "clean yield" (net weight after thorough washing) is typically high for Romneys, 75–80%; this is a higher yield than is got for most fine-wooled sheep.

-Perhaps the most important dimension of wool, which above all else determines its best use, is average fiber diameter (AFD).
+Perhaps the most important dimension of wool, which above all else determines its best use, is average fibre diameter (AFD).
 Romneys are strong-wooled sheep, with an AFD higher than many sheep breeds.
 High AFD indicates best use in carpeting and other rugged uses; lowest AFD wools (from Merinos, for example) are ideal for fine suit fabrics and luxury wear.
 AFD must be measured with instruments.
 The time-honored "Bradford system", which uses the eyes and hands of experienced humans, has some correlation to measured AFD, but can be biased.
 The American Romney Breeders Association declares the Romney fleece should be [Bradford system] "44s to 50s."
-Transformed arbitrarily into microns by the United States Department of Agriculture this range would correspond to 29.30 to 36.19 microns.
+Transformed into microns by the United States Department of Agriculture this range would correspond to 29.30 to 36.19 microns.
 In New Zealand the standard says "44s to 52s" but gives a different AFD range: 33 to 37 microns.
 No international agreement exists on converting Bradford counts into AFD in microns.

 The Romney's fleece is ideal for hand-spinning, and is often recommended to beginners.
 In the United States, where no commercial end-use for domestic strong wools exists, the most desired outlet for Romney wool is to hand-spinners.
 Only a small fraction of the thousands of Romney fleeces shorn in the US each year, however, go to this "niche-market" use.

 Romney wool in NZ goes mostly into that country's vast shipments of wool for the rug and carpet factories of the European Union, Asia, the US, Australia, and NZ itself.
 An increasing amount recently has been going to China.
-New Zealand is the world's largest producer and exporter of "strong crossbred" wool (a term for wool with average fiber diameter >35.4 microns).
+New Zealand is the world's largest producer and exporter of "strong crossbred" wool (a term for wool with average fibre diameter >35.4 microns).
 In 2002–2003, the country exported about 138,000 tonnes of wool "clean basis", about half of which was of AFD >35.4 microns, the Romney domain.
 "Clean basis" refers to the net weight anticipated after thorough washing (see "clean yield" above); much wool moved internationally is shipped before washing as the natural oils in the fleece make it travel better.
 In the same year, total wool exports returned nearly NZ$ one billion, about 3% of total merchandise exports revenues for the country.